Subscribe: Apple Podcast | Email | Spotify | Stitcher

 Every week you have the opportunity to try something new.

-Mix it with your recipes that work for you and your family.
+Mix it with the recipes that work for you and your family.

 Pick two new things.
 And then the other three or four things throughout the dinners or meals throughout the week.